SummerOfCode2020/week-13-highlights-and-questions/QUESTIONS.md

 6. What are some situations where we might need to transpile our code?

 7. How far reaching is JS, should we also start learning another heavyweight like C++, etc...?

+8. How can we stack github commands instead of doing separate operations?